Skip to content

 Then, in the early hours of Friday morning, Iran fired a pair of missiles at the joint UK-US military base in Diego Garcia, a British-held island in the Indian Ocean that sits roughly 2,500 miles from Iranian shores.
 The missiles didn’t reach their target: one failed in flight, while the other appeared to be intercepted.

 Though the strikes didn’t land, they were significant for two reasons.
-Firstly, they hit an island that belongs to a leading European country, one that – despite the 2016 Brexit vote – aligns itself closely with its neighbors on geopolitical matters.
+Firstly, they attempted to hit an island that belongs to a leading European country, one that – despite the 2016 Brexit vote – aligns itself closely with its neighbors on geopolitical matters.
 What’s more, the reach of the strikes suggests that Iranian missiles’ capabilities could be greater than what analysts previously believed.
 If missiles could reach a small island thousands of miles away from Tehran, they could potentially reach Western Europe, too.

 The UK condemned the strikes but staunchly maintained its position that it would only be involved in the war in a defensive capacity.